kyma-project/telemetry-manager/docs/user/03-traces.md

 **Cause**: Gateway cannot receive spans at the given rate.

-**Remedy**: Manually scale out the gateway by increasing the number of replicas for the Trace collector.
+**Remedy**: Manually scale out the gateway by increasing the number of replicas for the Trace gateway.
 See [Module Configuration and Status](https://kyma-project.io/#/telemetry-manager/user/01-manager?id=module-configuration).